-- (f) Check for exceptions to prohibited purchases (see AMS Procurement Guidance T3.2.2.5.A.2 and this section). - (g) Additional supporting documentation needed for special transactions such as training, convenience checks, etc. - (3) Accountable Property.
-Cardholder purchase card transaction source documentation must be routed as follows: - (a) Cardholder must provide a suspense copy of the purchase card order (documented proof of prior approval) for accountable personal property to the Property Delegate (Property Custodian) in the gaining organization after placing the order. - (b) After receiving the property, the person receiving the items must provide documentation (invoices, sales slips, packing slips and/or receiving reports) for the purchase to the Property Delegate for entry into official agency inventory system and to clear the suspense copy of the purchase card order; - (c) More detail relating to Property Custodian/Delegates roles are located on the FAA Intranet (FAA only) under the title FAA Personal Property Process and Procedure Guide, V2, June 1, 2009.
+- (fg) Check for exceptions to prohibited purchases (see AMS Procurement Guidance T3.2.2.5.A.2 and this section). - (gh) Additional supporting documentation needed for special transactions such as training, convenience checks, etc. - (3) Accountable Property. - (a) Process.
+Cardholder purchase card transaction source documentation must be routed as follows:

+- (ai) Cardholder must provide a suspense copy of the purchase card order (documented proof of prior approval) for accountable personal property to the Property Delegate (Property Custodian) in the gaining organization after placing the order. - (bii) After receiving the property, the person receiving the items must provide documentation (invoices, sales slips, packing slips and/or receiving reports) for the purchase to the Property Delegate for entry into official agency inventory system and to clear the suspense copy of the purchase card order; - (eiii) More detail relating to Property Custodian/Delegates roles are located on the FAA Intranet (FAA only) under the title FAA Personal Property Process and Procedure Guide, V2, June 1, 2009. - (b) AOs must verify that accountable property is properly recorded in the property system (e.g. Automated Inventory Training System, or AITS) before designating a transaction "Final Approved" in US Bank Access.